M&g Investment Management Ltd Buys Coca-Cola Co, JD.com Inc, Intel Corp, Sells Martin Marietta Materials Inc, JPMorgan Chase, American Express Co

 M&g Investment Management Ltd sold out a holding in Yandex NV.
 The sale prices were between $56.13 and $70.8, with an estimated average price of $63.94.Sold Out: Mobile TeleSystems PJSC (MBT)

 M&g Investment Management Ltd sold out a holding in Mobile TeleSystems PJSC.
-The sale prices were between $7.82 and $9.09, with an estimated average price of $8.48.Sold Out: FactSet Research Systems Inc (FDS)
+The sale prices were between $7.82 and $9.09, with an estimated average price of $8.48.Sold Out: The Hershey Co (HSY)

-M&g Investment Management Ltd sold out a holding in FactSet Research Systems Inc. The sale prices were between $306.5 and $351.71, with an estimated average price of $330.35.Sold Out: Rockwell Automation Inc (ROK)
+M&g Investment Management Ltd sold out a holding in The Hershey Co.
+The sale prices were between $137.46 and $155.12, with an estimated average price of $148.07.Sold Out: ASML Holding NV (ASML)

-M&g Investment Management Ltd sold out a holding in Rockwell Automation Inc. The sale prices were between $223.43 and $256.81, with an estimated average price of $245.23.Sold Out: Advanced Drainage Systems Inc (WMS)
+M&g Investment Management Ltd sold out a holding in ASML Holding NV.
+The sale prices were between $361.21 and $489.91, with an estimated average price of $422.41.Sold Out: Hamilton Lane Inc (HLNE)

-M&g Investment Management Ltd sold out a holding in Advanced Drainage Systems Inc. The sale prices were between $62.03 and $83.58, with an estimated average price of $71.11.Reduced: Martin Marietta Materials Inc (MLM)
+M&g Investment Management Ltd sold out a holding in Hamilton Lane Inc. The sale prices were between $66.14 and $81.46, with an estimated average price of $72.66.Reduced: Martin Marietta Materials Inc (MLM)

 Here is the complete portfolio of M&G INVESTMENT MANAGEMENT LTD. Also check out: